dvsun/Tick-tack-toe/README.md

 - Game shows disposition of the playboard.
 - Human put one piece of different color.
 - The game continues until the winning conditions is reach.
-- The game declare the winner.
+- The game declares the winner.